samuelm2/OpenQuestCapture/README.md

 ### Quick Start Guide

-1. **Install the app**: Sideload the app from the APK file in the Releases section of this repository.
+1. **Install the app**: Download from [SideQuest](https://sidequestvr.com/app/45514) or sideload the APK file from the Releases section of this repository.
 [This video](https://www.youtube.com/watch?v=bsC805t63-E) has a good guide on how to set up sideloading.
 2. **!!!
 IMPORTANT !!!
 Enable permissions**: **When you first launch the app, make sure to check "Enable Headset Cameras" when the permissions are asked for.**
 3. **Start recording**: Launch the app and press the Menu button on the left controller to start a capture session.
 4. **Stop recording**: To stop, press the left controller's Menu button again.